-This sounds like a pretty silly subject, but it is not the same as saving dollars or some other “hard” currency.
+This sounds like a pretty silly subject, but it is not the same thing as saving dollars or some other “hard” currency.
 Why?
 Well, mostly because there are no Bitcoin paper bills or coins or hard stuff like gold or silver or platinum ingots.
 Bitcoin is a 100% electronic currency, and you can’t put that in your pocket or underneath your mattress or bury it in the back yard.

 The way you save Bitcoin is electronically, in something generally called a “wallet” or “e-wallet”.
 There are various organisations that propose wallets for electronic currency, not just Bitcoin but also about 50 other electronic currencies.
 The function of the wallet is to hold the receipts for your e-money and keep track of what happens to them.
 Rather than talking about “Bitcoin and 50 other currencies”, I will shorten that to BTC to make it easier to read.
 You can transfer BTC into your wallet, and others can also pay into your wallet, for example to buy something from you or to pay for a service you performed for them.
-However, only YOU can transfer BTC out of your wallet (unless you do something stupid like giving your payment information to them).
+However, ONLY YOU can transfer BTC out of your wallet (unless you do something stupid like giving your payment information to someone else).
 There is a very good reason for this: once BTC has left your wallet, it is gone.
 You have about 0.000% chance of ever getting it back.

 Saving BTC is pretty obvious – you (or someone else) pays into your wallet and you don’t spend it or send it to someone else.
 The balance is what you have saved.
 Up to now, I don’t know of anyone who pays interest on BTC in your wallet (as in a savings account), and I doubt there will be, at least in the near future.
 A recognised and widely accepted provider for a Bitcoin wallet is Blockchain, located at https://www.blockchain.com/.
-This is their main business and they are located in Luxembourg.
+This is part of their main business and they are located in Luxembourg.

 Craig Hesser for